sf-wdi-25/notes/week-01-controlling-the-dom/day-02-bootstrap-and-js/dusk-bootstrap/README.md

 * Construct HTML pages with the aid of Bootstrap & mockups
 * Use a CDN to require Bootstrap in your project

+For a quick CSS refresher, please read this [Introduction to CSS](intro-css.md).

 ##Intro to Bootstrap

 * [Bootstrap](http://getbootstrap.com/) is a **front-end framework** created by a small team of developers at Twitter and maintained by a much larger community of contributors.